 - Live in new condo area.
 Artillery fungus a very big problem.
 Believe it or not, used Simple Green, a spray cleaner used for cleaning cars and tools.
 Tried it on siding.
 Takes off dark residue and doesn't leave stain.
 Seems to have no effect on siding.

 - Here is an older. but interesting one: "I am a tenth grade student attending Battlefield High School in Gainesville, Virginia.
 Through much experimentation in an independent research project I have found the cure to the pestering peridiole problem.
 Are you interested to learn of my results?
-I replied,“Yes”and she sent the following abstract and report (full text).
+I replied,"Yes" and she sent the following abstract and report (FULL TEXT IN PDF).
 And, I have received email from people who tried her suggestions, and they said it worked great!!!
 [Note: some of the "ingredients" are apparently no longer available as of 2012.]

 - Just a quick note of thanks for your page on this blight to mankind that has cost me many hours of scrubbing of my cars and siding.
 Of particular usefulness was the link describing the experiments of the 10th grader in Virginia.
 Don't know if curiosity got the better of you and you actually tried her recommendations, but if not I can say the kid knows what she's talking about!
 Following the 2-step process, the spots literally wipe right off.
 My fingertips and nails are saved!